Home » Articles » SSS Monthly Contribution Table Guide 2025

 • The money you contribute to SSS makes you eligible for a loan.

 • Need money but you are not entitled to get a SSS loan?
+Get a quick loan from Digido

 We’re hoping that this article will answer all of your SSS contribution inquiries!

-Who Can Pay the SSS Contribution Payment?
+Who can Pay the SSS Contribution

 If you are employed, your employer is responsible for remitting your SSS contribution.
 Your employer will deduct the amount of your share directly to your pay.
 Additionally, your employer will pay his share for your SSS contribution.